asonix/telecord/README.md

 # Telecord

-This is a Work In Progress bot to translate Discord messages to Telegram Messages (and the other way around).
+Telecord is a bot that translates Discord messages to Telegram Messages (and the other way around).

 [Documentation](https://docs.rs/telecord)

 ### Current Status

-- Sends text from Discord to Telegram
+__it works__

-- Doesn't send media from Discord to Telegram
+- Sends text and mediate from Discord to Telegram
 - Sends text and media from Telegram to Discord

 ### Usage